gopalkrishz/Image-Uploader/README.md

 # Image-Uploader
-An Nodejs express webpage for uploading the images from our system.This will be update soon with MongoDB
+An Nodejs express app for uploading the images from our system.This will be update soon with MongoDB Before start this project make sure to init npm and node modules in it